FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 You will notice something weird in the above code, we are using `email` to check whether the user is logged in or not.
 But where is the `email` value coming from?

 We are passing `email` as a prop from `App.vue`.
 Hence, why there is a `prop` field in the `<script>` section.
 It might not make sense as to why we are doing this now but remember we will have other components in our app which will need the response data that we get from the server.
-Instead of calling for the same data in each individual component, it will be better to request it in our central `App.vue` file and then pass the required data as props to other components.
+Instead of calling for the same data in each component, it will be better to request it in our central `App.vue` file and then pass the required data as props to other components.

 Next, we need to import this file in `App.vue` and send the data to the `<Greet />` component.
 This is done with `v-bind`: